generation-org/jfsjd-final-project/task-4/README.md

 1. Create a `js` folder in your project if one does not already exist
 2. Copy the existing js file into your `js` folder, and rename it to `index.js`
 3. Update the `<script>` tag in your `html` file to use the new location of the `js/index.js` file.
 4. Create a `itemsController.js` file in the `js` folder
 5. Add a `<script>` tag pointing to the `js/itemsController.js` file _before_ the `<script>` tag pointing to the `js/index.js` file.

 ### Step 2: The ItemsController Class

 In this step, we'll create a `ItemsController` class that will be responsible for managing the items(posts or products) in the application.

 Always aim to use meaningful and long names to make your code more readable.
-We encourage you to replace the word `Items` with a more meaninfull one depending on your project domian:
+We encourage you to replace the word `Items` with a more meaninful one depending on your project domian:
 * PostsController
 * ProductsController